Partners in Environmental Education

 ACE’s mission is to educate high school students on the science behind climate change and inspire them to take action to curb global warming.
 ACE is committed to building a generational shift to solve climate change.
 We translate this lofty goal into tangible work through the ACE leadership ladder.
 By starting with education and small actions before moving up to major projects, ACE grooms leaders who are influencing peers and leading change.

-Provides motivational presentations and training to jumpstart clubs and other activities.
-Assists in directing change agents to better protect people and the planet
+ACE provides motivational presentations and training to jumpstart clubs and other activities.
+ACE also assists in directing change agents to better protect people and the planet.

 Boulder County Parks and Open Space;